MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/static.md

 keywords: IWebView2, IWebView2WebView, webview2, webview, win32 apps, win32, edge, ICoreWebView2, ICoreWebView2Host, browser control, edge html
 ---

-# How to Statically link the WebView2 loader library
+# How to statically link the WebView2 loader library

 ## Context
 What is the WebView2Loader.dll?

 *   The WebView2 SDK contains a header file, `WebView2Loader.dll.`, and the `IDL` file. `WebView2Loader.dll` is a small component that helps apps locate the WebView2 Runtime (or non-stable Microsoft Edge channels) on the device.

+Some applications want a single executable, not a package of many files.
+For creating single executable applications, or simply reducing packaging, the WebView2Loader files can be statically linked.

-For apps that have a single runtime, and do not want to ship a `WebView2Loader.dll`, complete the following **Procedure** steps.
+For apps that do not want to ship a `WebView2Loader.dll`, complete the following **Procedure** steps.

 ## Procedure